axetroy/dvs/README.md

 ## Docker-based Virtual System

-`dvs` is a command-line tool for creating isolated sandbox
+`dvs` is a command-line tool for creating an isolated sandbox

 Required: Docker

 Features:

-- [x] Cross platform support (Windows is coming soon)
+- [x] Cross-platform support (Windows is coming soon)
 - [x] Creating an isolated Linux environment based on a sandbox
 - [x] No residue.
 The container is deleted every time the process exits, don't worry it will fill up your disk space